zalakuldip2011/NexEd/frontend/src/docs/YOUTUBE_INTEGRATION.md

 3. **Embedding: Allowed**
    - Essential for the integration to work
-   - Allows videos to be displayed in Edemy
+   - Allows videos to be displayed in NexEd

 ## API Endpoints